Umakiran9/Instagram-stories/README.md

-# Instagram story using react-native
+# Instagram story clone using react-native